postsharp/Metalama.Documentation/content/conceptual/aspects/advising/initializers.md

 In the following example, the aspect introduces an `Id` property of type `Guid` and initializes it to a new unique value.

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/IntroduceId.cs name="Introduce Id"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/IntroduceId.cs name="Introduce Id"]

 #### Example: initializing with a template

 You can also use the T# template language inside analyzers of fields or properties.
 The aspect in the following example introduces a property that is initialized to the build configuration and target framework.

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/BuildInfo.cs name="Introduce Build Info"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/BuildInfo.cs name="Introduce Build Info"]

 ### Initialization of programmatic advice